 Preparing for Q-Day: Post-Quantum Cryptography Explained

-Q-Day is the hypothetical future date when quantum computers become powerful enough to break current public-key encryption algorithms (like RSA and ECC).
+Q-Day is the hypothetical future date when quantum computers become capable of breaking current public-key encryption algorithms (like RSA and ECC).
 While Q-Day might be years away, the threat is present today due to "Harvest Now, Decrypt Later" attacks.

 The Quantum Threat